 - Evaluation of capability to remove allergen-containing test dust from crevices

-Part 1: Removal of allergen containing test dust from carpet and airborne allergen levels during vacuuming
+Part 1: Removal of allergen containing test dust from floor coverings and airborne allergen levels during vacuuming

-Removal of allergen containing test dust from carpet
+Removal of allergen containing test dust from floor coverings

 Demonstrable for more than one allergen, mean reduction in allergen concentration post-intervention